ewoks-kit/ewokscore/doc/explanations/implementation.rst

 -------------------

 The *universal hashing* in *ewoks* is currently based on SHA-256.
-The `UniversalHash` class representation a *universal hash* at runtime.
+The `UniversalHash` class represents a *universal hash* at runtime.
 Several builtin python types are *universally hasheable*: strings, numbers, mappings, sets, iterables, numpy arrays, dates and times, paths, UUID's and enumerations.
 Any other type becomes *universally hasheable* by implementing `__uhash__`, which returns either a `UniversalHash` or another *universally hasheable*